C-bianc/ChatEvaluationDemo/README.md

 This application is a follow-up work on my master thesis at the UCLouvain:
-**"Automatic Evaluation of the Pedagogical Effectiveness of Open-Domain Chatbots in a Language Learning Game"** The repository can be found [here](https://github.com/C-bianc/ChatEvaluationDemo).
+**"Automatic Evaluation of the Pedagogical Effectiveness of Open-Domain Chatbots in a Language Learning Game"** The repository can be cloned using `git@github.com:C-bianc/ChatEvaluationDemo.git`

+## Notes
+The model is not shared yet, so you will not be able to use the app unless the model is provided.

 ### Key Features:
 - Uses a **unified model** to evaluate user input and generate responses